 Report Prepared: 20th February’ 2020

-Team Orphanage with its new interns was assigned a task to visit ‘Indus Hospital’ and ‘My Home Al-Mustafa Orphanage’ in order to get the details regarding the site installation and to check the condition of equipment stored at orphanage.
+Team Orphanage with its new interns was assigned a task to visit ‘Indus Hospital’ and ‘My Home Al-Mustafa Orphanage’ in order to get the details regarding the site installation and to check the condition of equipment stored at the Orphanage.

-The major rooms among the five available rooms were room-1, room-4 and room-5 as distinguished on the basis of connected load.
-Room-3 is not used much as it serves guests whereas room-2 being the changing room has the least load.
+The major rooms among the five available rooms were room-1, room-4, and room-5 as distinguished on the basis of the connected load.
+Room-3 is not used much as it serves guests whereas Room-2 being the changing room has the least load.